debrouilard/blah-blah-commits/README.md

 for fuck sakes am always feeling shit and shitier everyday noone loves me and noone can reciprocate the thing I do for them.
 Noone can ever do that for me
 Noone reassures me the way i do
+I feel SHIT shitier shitiest so idk what i can do to hee